mlibrary/design-system-old/plan.md

 - [ ] DOCS-5: Add code highlighting per line.
 - [x] DOCS-6: Figure out a FOUC solution.
 - [ ] DOCS-7: Add favicon.
-- [ ] DOCS-8: Add CSS package documentation, but likely a lot to consider about to what expose and maintain.
+- [x] DOCS-8: Add design token related documentation, but likely a lot to consider about to what expose and maintain.
 Probably for now custom variables spacings, colors, and utilities. https://piccalil.li/cube-css/
 - [ ] DOCS-9: Add browser compatability and make sure the DS meets our targets.
 - [ ] DOCS-10: Add copy command for packages relied on so that they are used locally.
 This will make development of all the packages possible.
 Inspired by: https://www.duetds.com/using-components/#usage-with-basic-html